godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 This free version does not have that functionality, but now you can with the premium [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/)

 == Changelog ==

+= 1.3.4-1 - 2014.nn.nn =
+* Fix - Improved install routine for shops with a large number of orders

 = 1.3.4 - 2014.09.23 =
 * Fix - Compatibility fix with WooCommerce 2.1